Tess Madgen: TBA

-National team
+National team career

 Madgen made her international debut in 2008 with the Australian junior team, earning a gold medal with them at the Oceania World Qualification series.
 That year, she was also part of the junior national team that won a silver medal at the William Jones Cup in Taiwan.
 In 2009, she was a member of the Australian junior women's team that competed at the World Championships in Thailand.
-She has also represented Australia at the 2011 Summer Universiade in Shenzen, China in August, where Australia took home a bronze medal, beating 66–56 in the bronze medal match.
+She has also represented Australia at the 2011 Summer Universiade in Shenzhen, China in August, where Australia took home a bronze medal, beating 66–56 in the bronze medal match.
 The quarter final victory over Canada, she scored 14 points.
 She also scored eight points in games against Japan and the Czech Republic.
 She was selected for the team in June 2011.

 Madgen was named to the 2011 Opals squad and made her national team debut in 2011 as a member of the team in the lead up to the 2011 FIBA Oceania Championships, playing in the Olympic qualification series against New Zealand women's national basketball team.
 In the series, she played 22 minutes off the bench in game two, scored nine points and had 5 rebounds.
 She earned a gold medal in the 2011 FIBA Oceania Championship.
 She was selected for the squad to compete at the 2011 Chinese hosted Women's 4 Nations Tournament.
 In late July 2011, she played in a three-game test series against China played in Queensland.
 She was the youngest player on the squad.
 She was named to the 2012 Australia women's national basketball team.

 Madgen, like all the other members of the 2020 Tokyo Olympics Opals women's basketball team, had a difficult tournament.
 The Opals lost their first two group stage matches.
 They looked flat against Belgium and then lost to China in heartbreaking circumstances.
 In their last group match the Opals needed to beat Puerto Rico by 25 or more in their final match to progress.
 This they did by 27 in a very exciting match.
 However, they lost to the United States in their quarterfinal 79 to 55.

+Coaching career

+In October 2025, Madgen was named head coach of the Bendigo Braves women's team in the NBL1 South on a two-year deal.